wscoble/beyond-the-prompt/presentation/slides.md

 # Part 2: The Pattern

-## Skills + Subagents
+## Building a Dream Team

+We're assembling subagents and giving them superpowers (skills)

 ???

-Now we get to the good part.
-The sandboxing decision.

-Remember: we need to prevent user-defined Drools rules from accessing our service layer.
-This is a security-critical feature.
+Now we name the pattern with a relatable metaphor: building a dream team.

+Each subagent is like a team member with their own perspective.
+Skills are their superpowers - the knowledge and constraints they enforce.

+The audience has seen the problem (sandboxing), understands the constraint (context windows), and now they'll see the solution: a team of AI agents working together.

-Here's how four different AI subagents each brought their perspective to the table.
+Here's how four different subagents each brought their perspective to the table.

 ---

-# Round 1: Implementation Specialist

-I asked Claude: "Sandbox user-defined Drools rules"
+# The Implementer Speaks

+"Use Java SecurityManager.
+Two weeks, done."

+???

+First team member: the implementer.
+This agent wants to ship fast.

+Java SecurityManager.
+Two-week estimate.
+Sounds perfect.

 --

-Response: "Java SecurityManager.
-Two weeks."

---

 **Show of hands**: How many would ship this?

+???

+Ask the audience: would you ship this?
+Most hands go up.
+We all want fast solutions.

 --

-I almost did.
+I was ready to.

 ???

-The implementation specialist is the "ship it" agent.
-It wants results fast.

-Java SecurityManager.
-Two weeks.
-90% confidence.
-Sounds perfect.

-Ask the audience: would you ship this?
-Get a feel for the room.

-Then reveal: I almost did.
-But something stopped me.
+Then reveal: I was ready to.
+But then another team member spoke up.

-Build suspense about what comes next.
+Build suspense about what saved us.

 ---